Petrol, Diesel Rates Unchanged On Monday

-Petrol, Diesel Prices Today: Petrol and diesel prices remained unchanged across all four metros on Monday, March 29.
-In Delhi, petrol was sold at Rs 90.78 per litre and diesel was at Rs 81.10 per litre, according to Indian Oil Corporation.
-In Mumbai, petrol is being sold at Rs 97.19 per litre and diesel was priced at Rs 88.20 per litre, according to the state-run oil refiner.
-The fuel rates in Mumbai are currently the highest among all the four metros.
-(Also Read: How To Find Latest Petrol, Diesel Rates In Your City)
+Petrol Diesel Rates Today: Petrol and diesel rates were unchanged across the four metros on Monday, April 5, 2021.
+In Delhi, petrol prices were steady at Rs 90.56 per litre and diesel was unchanged at Rs 80.87 per litre, according to Indian Oil Corporation.
+In Mumbai, fuel prices are the highest among all four metro cities.
+Petrol is being sold at Rs 96.98 per litre and diesel is at Rs 87.96 per litre in Mumbai according to the state-run oil refiner.
+Petrol and diesel prices vary across states due to value-added tax (VAT).

 Here are the latest petrol and diesel prices across the four metros: